arfc/osier/paper/paper.md

 but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
-However, despite the many available models, all of these tools share a fundamental characteristic: Optimization over a single economic (e.g., total cost or social welfare) objective.
+However, despite the many available models, all of these tools share a fundamental characteristic: Optimization over a single economic objective (e.g., total cost or social welfare).
 Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [@pfenninger:2014, @vagero:2023].
 Some studies attempted to incorporate local preferences into energy system design through